leethomason/OpenSaber/readme.md

 an insulated plastic one.)

 #### 3V or 7V
-Why a 3.7v supply?
-I assume you want rechargable batteries.
-4 AAA may be workable for a single LED (1 watt) but even then, traditional batteries have low power lifetimes.

-Given Li-Ion rechargable battery packs, the question is then 3.7v or 7.4v?
+Sabers run off 4 AAA, 3.7 Li-Ion, or 7.4 Li-Ion.
+OpenSaber is designed around a 3.7 Li-Ion.

+Why?

 3.7v
+- Rechargable
-- Smaller
+- Smaller than 7.4, competitive with AAA
 - Efficient for resistors on LEDs.
 A typical LED forward voltage is 2-3 volts, so overall efficiency is about 80%.

-7.4v
-- Efficient for buck-puck drivers.
-A PWM buck needs a 7V power supply.
-  Generally 90% efficient.
-- 5V logic is sometimes a little easier to work with if you are stating out on a proto/dev board.
-(Although this is changing, and I find myself prototyping on 3V systems.)

-In the end, 3.7v wins primarily for size.
-(I'd like to try a 7.4V circuit with bucks, but haven't yet.
-Sparkfun makes some nice, affordable, low profile converters.)
+- Buck/Boost converters make the 7.4 supply less interesting for the microcontroller and DotStars.

-Note that in either case, the actual battery voltage varies significantly, and the control circuit has to account for that.
+Note that the actual battery voltage varies significantly, and the control circuit has to account for that.

 ### Electronics